Atmospheric / Barometric Pressure

 Current UV Index

-Energy from the sun reaches the earth as visible, infrared, and ultraviolet (UV) rays.
-Exposure to UV rays can cause numerous health problems, such as sunburn, skin cancer, skin aging, cataracts, and can suppress the immune system.
-The Vantage Pro2 helps analyze the changing levels of UV radiation and can advise of situations where exposure is particularly unacceptable.
+Energy from the sun reaches the earth as visible, infrared and ultraviolet (UV) rays.
+Exposure to UV rays can cause numerous health problems such as sunburn, skin cancer, skin aging, cataracts and can suppress the immune system.

 MED (Minimum Erythemal Dose) is defined as the amount of sunlight exposure necessary to induce a barely perceptible redness of the skin within 24 hours after sun exposure.
 In other words, exposure to 1 MED will result in a reddening of the skin.
 Because different skin types burn at different rates, 1 MED for persons with very dark skin is different from 1 MED for persons with very light skin.